eferbarn/Simple-Solidity-Contracts/README.md

 * Relative to a simple random approach, this method is better as it is both cost-effective and highly reliable.
 If you do not want to use tools like ChainlinkVRF, this method will help you.
 * Modified on Sunday, October 29, 2023
+---
+<h2>4. 💳 <a href="./Contracts/Crowdfunding.sol">Crowdfunding</a> </h2>

+* This contract has the capability for you to attract capital through crowdfunding and accept any desired token as the base token.
+* Modified on Wednesday, November 01, 2023
+---
+<h2>5. 💞 <a href="./Contracts/Lovers_Q&A.sol">Lovers Q&A</a> </h2>

+* Ask a question and simultaneously send the question and its answer in secret and hashed form to the contract.
+Now it's your partner's turn to respond to your question.
+This contract has the capability for you to pose any number of questions within it, and your partner can respond to those questions.
+Whenever a question concludes (whether your partner answered it correctly or incorrectly), you can ask the next question.
+* Modified on Wednesday, November 01, 2023